gritcoding/pilot/scratch_gpio_projects/README.md

 * take a push button, and place on pins 28,e-30,e as well as 28,h-30,h.
 When pushing the button, contact will be made between bins 28,e and 30,e together, and similarly between 28,e and 30,e together.
-* Take another short wire and connected it to breakout board pin 21, 20,h on the breadboard.
-Connect the other side to 28,i
+* Take a longer wire and connect it to breakout board pin 4, 4,c.
+Connect the other end to 28,i
+* Connect a 330 Ohm resistor between 30,c and the 3.3V ground ("-" side of
+the 3.3V power rail)
+* To read the push button state, we'll have to read sensor value pin7.
+1 means the button is not pressed, and 0 means it's pressed.
+When displaying the sensor value on the screen, you can see its value change as you press the button.